Crafting Experiences That Matter

 IA Heuristics Checklist – Redesigned

-Abby Covert, an IA expert and author of “How to Make Sense of Any Mess” created a poster that references five important historical sources of information architecture and usability heuristics to provide a list of ten core heuristic principles.
-Each principle is paired with a checklist of thought-starter questions designed to facilitate better critiques.
+Abby Covert, the IA expert and author of How to Make Sense of Any Mess, created a poster referencing five historical sources of IA and usability heuristics across ten core principles.
+Each principle came with a checklist of thought-starter questions for better critiques.
+I struggled to get teams to use the poster, so with Abby's permission I converted it into a Figma file designers could use as an active checklist during the work.
+Available on request.

 Personas